wearehx/policies/admin-policy.md

 - Ban users and deal with ban appeals (see the ban policy for more details).
 - Manage the group name/cover photo and its promotion.

-Note that there are many tasks such as Hackbot administration, Github projects, etc. that do not need to be solely managed by admins.
+Note that there are many tasks such as Hackbot administration, GitHub projects, etc. that do not need to be solely managed by admins.

 ## Deletion of Posts